30 Apr Preparing Meat for Baby-Led Weaning

 Of course, you don’t have to use a slow cooker or pressure cooker to prep meat for your learning eater.
 Just make sure the meat is tender enough to mash with your thumb and forefinger.
 Conversely, it can be fun to give your little one a baby lamb chop or chicken drumstick to explore.
 Chances are, though, that she won’t actually ingest as much.
 (And that’s totally okay at this stage!)

 This recipe from my cookbook Baby-Led Feeding couldn’t be simpler, and it’s perfect for the whole family.
-Serve on slider buns with a bit of barbecue sauce.
+Serve on slider buns with a bit of barbecue sauce for the non-babies at the table.
 Or spoon over polenta or fold into tortillas.
 If baby is sharing this meal, skip the salt; grown-ups and bigger kids can add it at the table.

 Slow-Cooker Maple-Dijon Pork